The following acts, regulations and codes outline the lawful obligations for emergency planning in Alberta.

 - Public Health Agency of Canada

-Alberta Education developed a Pandemic Planning Guide for Alberta School Authorities (PDF, 617 KB) to help school boards prepare for a pandemic influenza outbreak.
+Alberta Education developed a Pandemic Planning Guide for Alberta School Authorities 2013 to help school boards prepare for a pandemic influenza outbreak.
 The guide contains planning tools and sample documents that can be used or adapted to meet the needs of individual schools.

 Automated External Defibrillators (AEDs)